Managing business rules

 Creating a business rule

-The following code sample creates a business rule to be triggered after creation of user accounts.
+The following code sample creates a business rule that triggers after creating user accounts.

 - PowerShell